History of Club Atlético River Plate: Early professionalism and "Los Millonarios" (1931–1939)

-1940s: "La Máquina"
+"La Máquina" (1940s)

 In 1945 River won a league title and the Copa Aldao.

 The decade of the 1940s is considered as one of the best eras in the history of the club, having won the league titles of 1941 (44 points, 19 wins, 6 draws and 5 losses; 75 goals scored) and 1942 (46 points, 20–6–4, 79 goals), national cups Carlos Ibarguren (1941–42) and Adrián Escobar (1941) and the international Copa Aldao in 1941, 1945 and 1947.

 1941 was one of the most successful years in club's history, so River Plate won four titles, the local championship, its third Copa Aldao defining the series against Nacional in two matches (with a thrashing 6–1 in the first game) and the Copa Ibarguren defeating Newell's Old Boys by 3–0 and the Copa Adrián C. Escobar beating Huracán.
 Four years later, River won two titles else, the 1945 league championship and another Copa Aldao defeating Peñarol for the third consecutive time (the squad won both games, in Montevideo and Buenos Aires).

 In 1947 River repeated the league title and the Copa Aldao.
 Alfredo Di Stéfano was the top scorer.

 River would win its third Copa Ibarguren the following year, thrashing a Córdoba Province representative team by 7–0 in the final game.

-The team was also sub-champion in 1943 and 1944.
+The team were also runners-up in 1943 and 1944.
 River had a powerful attack nicknamed "La Máquina" ("The Machine").
 The forwards were Juan Carlos Muñoz, José Manuel Moreno, Adolfo Pedernera, Ángel Labruna and Félix Loustau.
 That offensive line became a legend despite only playing 18 matches together.
 In 1945 River won another title, with Labruna being the top scorer with 25 goals.
 Moreno had left the club but other players (such as center-midfielder Néstor Rossi) had arrived.

 In 1947 River won a new league championship with 48 points, totaling 90 goals scored and only conceding 30.
 Some emerging players were goalkeeper Amadeo Carrizo and center-forward Alfredo Di Stéfano, which came from the youth categories.
 Di Stéfano was River top-scorer with 27 goals.
 The squad also won its 5th.
 Copa Aldao after defeating Nacional at the finals.

 After a footballers strike in 1948 many footballers went to Colombia, "Pipo" Rossi and Di Stefano were among them.
 River finished the 1948 and 1949 tournaments in 2nd position.